gpdefine/launchpadmini_tool/README.md

 To use:
 - Run with administrator rights (!It`s just not working without them!)
-- For input choose the last number
+- For input choose the last number (Not sure)
 - For output select Launchpad Mini
 After that, buttons A B C D E G H will be light up.
 You can use first five for coloring main 64 pads.
 H resets all pads and delete savings.
 G disable coloring.
 F enable coloring.